zzstriker/learnGit/README.md

-this is a readme test text
+Git is a distributed version control system.
+Git is free software.